ck9sky/ai9sky/chatgpt_api_py/README.md

 [https://github.com/openai/openai-python](https://github.com/openai/openai-python)

 This app (chatgpt_api_py) accesses OpenAI ChatGPT API using the Python library "module" openai (discussed in one of the links above).
-Hopefully it will be easier approach the the (mostly) "pure" JavaScript approach used in app 'chatgpt_api_js'.
+Hopefully it will be easier approach than the (mostly) "pure" JavaScript approach used in app 'chatgpt_api_js'.

 ### I need to use a database for this app?